StudioEtrange/mambo/README.md

             * Misc Options / Url : `https://organizr2.mydomain.com/plex` (WARN: this is your portal special entrypoint for plex to put here !)
             * The Plex Tab Name and Plex Tab WAN URL are used to configure the homepage items to open up inside the Plex Tab you have setup

+### Plex and GPU

+* First, you will need nvidia-docker2 or nvidia-container-toolkit depending on your docker version
+* To enable GPU transcoding into plex declare `PLEX_GPU=INTEL_QUICKSYNC|NVIDIA`

 ----